The principal W-algebra of $\mathfrak{psl}_{2|2}$: Computing the principal W-algebra

 $D_0$ is odd, has grade $+1$ and is easily checked to square to zero.
-As a \sva, $\upr$ is the grade-$0$ cohomology of $\VOA{C}$ with respect to $D_0$.
+As a \sva, \smash{$\upr$} is the grade-$0$ cohomology of $\VOA{C}$ with respect to $D_0$.

-To give $\upr$, $\kk\ne0$, the structure of a \svoa, we choose an \emt\ $L$ on $\VOA{C}$.
+To give \smash{$\upr$}, $\kk\ne0$, the structure of a \svoa, we choose an \emt\ $L$ on $\VOA{C}$.
 This needs to make $D$ homogeneous of conformal weight $1$, so we take

 It is easy to check that $\VOA{C}$ is now a \svoa\ of central charge $-2$ and that $D_0 L = 0$.
-Moreover, $L$ defines an \emt\ on $\upr$, as desired, by \cite[Thm.~2.2]{KacQua03}.
+Moreover, $L$ defines an \emt\ on \smash{$\upr$}, as desired, by \cite[Theorem~2.2]{KacQua03}.

-The next step is to construct the ``parenthetical building blocks'' of the generators of $\upr$.
-These are obtained by correcting some of the generators of $\upsl$ by adding bilinear terms in the ghost fields, see \cite[Eq.~(2.4)]{KacQua03b}.
-We need to compute them for all elements in $\psl^{(0)}$, the results for our basis being
+The next step is to construct the ``parenthetical building blocks'' of the generators of \smash{$\upr$}.
+These are obtained by correcting some of the generators of \smash{$\upsl$} by adding bilinear terms in the ghost fields, see \cite[equation~(2.4)]{KacQua03b}.
+We need to compute them for all elements in \smash{$\psl^{(0)}$}, the results for our basis being

-The generating fields of conformal weight $1$ in $\upr$ are then (the images in cohomology of) the linear combinations of the parenthetical building blocks that commute with $F$ \cite[Thm.~4.1]{KacQua03b}.
-In this way, we find two odd generators:
+The generating fields of conformal weight $1$ in \smash{$\upr$} are then (the images in cohomology of) the linear combinations of the parenthetical building blocks that commute with $F$ \cite[Theorem~4.1]{KacQua03b}.
+In this way, we find two odd generators \smash{$ \chi^e = e^{(+-)} - e^{(-+)}$} and \smash{$\chi^f = f^{(+-)} - f^{(-+)}$}.
+It is easy to check that these are $D_0$-closed.